Grupo Bimbo: 2011–present

+In November 2025, Grupo Bimbo announced Alejandro Rodríguez Bas as its new Chief Executive Officer.
+He succeeded Rafael Pamias Romero, who stepped down earlier the same year to address personal and health matters.

 Corporate structure

 Grupo Bimbo is composed, in a first tier, of a Shareholders' Meeting, whose task is to appoint the members of the Board of Directors, which must be made up of a minimum of 5 directors and a maximum of 21; 25% of them should be independent agents.
 The following tier is the Steering Committee, which is established as follows: